tbng/codemcp/README.md

 ### Logging

-Logs are written to `~/.deskaid/deskaid.log` and to the console.
+Logs are written to `~/.codemcp/codemcp.log` and to the console.
 The log level can be set in the configuration file or overridden with environment variables:

-- Set the log level in config: `verbosity = "DEBUG"` in `~/.deskaidrc`
+- Set the log level in config: `verbosity = "DEBUG"` in `~/.codemcprc`
-- Override with environment variable: `DESKAID_DEBUG_LEVEL=DEBUG python -m deskaid`
+- Override with environment variable: `DESKAID_DEBUG_LEVEL=DEBUG python -m codemcp`
-- Enable debug mode: `DESKAID_DEBUG=1 python -m deskaid`
+- Enable debug mode: `DESKAID_DEBUG=1 python -m codemcp`

 By default, logs from the 'mcp' module are filtered out to reduce noise.
 These logs are only shown when running in debug mode (`DESKAID_DEBUG=1`).